 We spend so much time helping our travelers prepare for their family vacations that, admittedly, sometimes we wait until the last minute for ourselves, make mistakes, and have plain bad luck.
-Here are a few mishaps of the TFA staff.
+Here are a few mishaps of the TFA staff and what not to do when preparing for a family vacation.

 Personally I have had two experiences where my luggage didn’t make it to the destination with me.
 Both were results of delayed flights and barely making a connection.
 Both times my itinerary left the hub city quickly and headed to a remote part of the country.
 Meaning, it took several days for that luggage to catch up with me.
 Of course TFA includes travel insurance with all of our departures.
 And this insurance includes an allowance for buying necessities in the case of baggage delay.
 However, it is not always easy to find what you need in a foreign country, not to mention being so busy that first day there is no time for shopping.
 This happens.
 My advice?
 Be sure and pack a change of clothes and plenty of extra socks and underwear in your carry on.
 And your toothbrush.
 Always.